dcpedit/teeshirt/large-build/README.md

 ## Assembly steps

 Note that only the rotary encoder and OLED components are on the front of the PCB.
 All other components are on the back.

+### Solder USB-C port

+Make sure you position the port on the back of the PCB.
+Solder in the 4 port legs before doing the small pins.
+For the pins, place some solder on your iron tip and lightly drag the solder across the small pads.
+If you happen to brdige the pins, clean your iron tip and try to pick up the extra solder.

 ### Solder diodes